Understanding Let-to-Buy Mortgages

 Get started with a specialist buy-to-let broker to find out how much they could help you save on your monthly mortgage repayments.

-The residential mortgage loan will be based on your personal income and affordability using a standard loan calculation of 4.5 times your annual income to determine the size of the loan, although it’s sometimes possible to borrow more than this if you’re a professional, have a very strong application in general or are a high-net-worth client.
+The residential mortgage loan will be based on your personal income and affordability using a standard loan calculation of 4.5 times your annual income to determine the size of the loan.
+However, it’s sometimes possible to borrow more than this if you’re a professional, have a very strong application in general or are a high-net-worth client.

-One thing to bear in mind is that lenders will use a typical mortgage affordability assessment to ensure that you can afford the repayments and this will include looking at your outgoings, which will include the buy-to-let mortgage payments on your original home.
+One thing to bear in mind is that lenders will use a typical mortgage affordability assessment to ensure that you can afford the repayments.
+This will include looking at your outgoings, which will include the buy-to-let mortgage payments on your original home.
 Although rental income will need to be high enough to cover these, there is always a chance that you’ll have periods without tenants and/or rental income.

 Use or mortgage affordability calculator below to work out this aspect of your arrangement.